iot-da/iot-da.github.io/docs/Subjects/NP2/P2/index.md

-# Práctica 2.
-Sockets TCP y UDP en ESP-IDF
+# Laboratory 2.
+TCP and UDP Sockets in ESP-IDF

-## Objetivos
+## Goals

-* Familiarizarse con la API de *sockets* en C.
+* To familiarize with the sockets API in C.
-* Desarrollar esquemas básicos de sistemas cliente/servidor TCP y UDP utilizando C.
+* To develop basic schemas for client/server systems based con TCP and UDP using C.
-* Ser capaces de analizar el tráfico generado en una conexión TCP y UDP a través de Wireshark.
+* To be ablo to analyze generated traffic in a TCP and UDP connection via Wireshark.
-* Diseñar un protocolo de capa de aplicación para simular una aplicación cliente/servidor utilizando TCP y UDP para interactuar entre un host y la placa ESP32
+* To design a an application-layer protocol to simulate an application based on the client/server paradigm using TCP and UDP to interact between a host and the ESP32 board.

-## Introducción
+## Introduction

 En la práctica anterior, vimos cómo desarrollar sistemas cliente/servidor sencillos utilizando Python, tanto en sus variantes TCP como UDP.